Gnanesh-G/SpringBoot-Ecommerce-GroceryDeliveryApp-Backend/README.md

 Description
 ------------

-    ➡️ This Grocery Delivery App is a full-stack project developed in Java using Spring Boot framework.
+    ➡️ This Grocery Delivery App is a full-stack project developed in Java using the Spring Boot framework for the backend and Angular with HTML, CSS, and JavaScript for the frontend.
     ➡️ This app features both user and admin sides, facilitating a seamless shopping experience for users and efficient management for admins.
     ➡️ This app provides real-time updates on product availability and stock levels.